noodleedoos/noodleverse/020 - Resources/Notes/Microminerals.md

 	- zinc important in enzymes in turnover with connective tissues
 # Examples
 Chromium, manganese, iron, cobalt, molybdenum, copper, zinc, fluoride, iodine, selenium, silicon, tin, arsenic, nickel.

+# Diseases Trends
+~
+Trends by certain areas, soil types/climate
+Result: low available levels of the relevant trace elements

+# Importance and Considerations
+~
+Not always noticable at subclinical levels
+Can overdose due to supplement, vaccines/drench

+# Trace Element deficiency
+*When is it common and how can we diagnose it?*
+~
+Winter/spring in high rainfall
+Enlarged thyroid, some need blood testt or production trials Subclinical signs
+Decrease immunity/enzyme function
+Decrease maximum performance/reproduction